pivotal/docs-tap/scst-scan/install-trivy-integration.hbs.md

-# Install Trivy (alpha)
+# Install Trivy for Supply Chain Security Tools - Scan (alpha)

-This topic describes how to install SCST - Scan (Trivy) from the VMware package repository.
+This topic describes how you can install SCST - Scan (Trivy) from the VMware package repository.

 >**Important** This integration is in Alpha, which means that it is still in active
 >development by the Tanzu Practice Global Tech Team and might be subject to